-Below is an overview of where the MHDO Data Warehouse resides and the system protections that are in place to protect and secure the MHDO hospital and claims data.
+Below is an overview of where the MHDO Data Warehouse resides and the system protections that are in place to protect and secure the hospital and claims data that the MHDO receives.

-The MHDO Data Warehouse systems reside within the National Opinion Research Center (NORC) secure facilities.
+All MHDO Data Warehouse systems reside within NORC's secure facilities.
 These facilities have strictly controlled physical access and maintain boundary protection utilizing network firewalls, Intrusion Prevention System (IPS) and security monitoring using a unified situational platform.
-The IT environment is thoroughly documented and is compliant with NIST 800-53 Rev.3 standards.
+The IT environment is thoroughly documented and managed through proven NIST 800-53 Rev.3 framework.
 Security provisions are established and maintained to include:

 The NORC Data Enclave complies with the following federal compliance guidance:

 The NORC Data Enclave IT Security Plan is fully compliant with the Federal Information Security Management Act, provisions of mandatory Federal Information Processing Standards (FIPS), and meets all of NIST’s IT, data, system and physical security requirements.
 In addition to internal NORC confidentiality and ethics statements, all NORC Data Enclave employees must sign project specific Nondisclosure Agreements as specified in Commerce Acquisition Regulation (CAR) 1352.209-72, Restrictions against Disclosures.
 NORC is in compliance with DOC IT Security Program Policy, section 4.5 and the NIST IT Security Management Handbook, including section 8.3 regarding policy on rules of behavior.
 The NIST Policy on IT Resources Access and Use must be followed for rules of behavior for this system.
 The NORC Data Enclave is subject to the DOC IT Security Program Policy and Minimum Implementation Standards along with the IT security laws and federal regulations including: